1Deterministic/1D-Sync/README.md

 ### General configuration
 Edit the file `Config/config.json`, changing the values on the right according to your preferences. **The values must be between quotes**:

-* `interface_version`: numerical value of the config interface version.
-You should not change this value unless there is a version change in a program update and you're using files configured to the old version, **see [config and sync interfaces](#config-and-sync-interfaces)** - [optional, the default value is **A0**]

 * `check_cooldown`: numerical value, in hours, between synchronization attempts. **Must be an integer numerical value greater than zero** - [optional, the default value is **1**]

 * `startup_delay`: numerical value, in minutes, to wait before starting the synchronizations, being useful to not overload the system initialization. **Must be an integer numerical value greater than or equal to zero** - [optional, the default value is **0**]